Chief Yaya Jarjusey Cross-Examined At Mansa Konko Magistrate Court

 Lawyer Touray stated before the Court that the Chief is corrupt, economical with the truth and dishonest; that he was responsible for several arrests of the accused person, by the National Intelligence Agency (NIA).
 He explained that on the 26thof April 2008, 27th September 2010, and April 2014, were some of the dates the accused person was arrested by the NIA.
 Lawyer Touray said the witness has taken the shop belonging to the accused person at the Soma Market and sold it to one businessman.

-The witness denied all allegations; that he has never reported the accused person to the NIA and all his arrests were as a results of his bad deeds.
-He said the accused person’s shop was taken from him by the Area Council but not by him.
+The witness denied all allegations; that he has never reported the accused person to the NIA and all his arrests were as a result of his bad deeds.
+He said the accused person’s shop was taken from him by the Area Council, but not by him.

 “I am putting it to you that the Government of the Gambia does not own an inch of land in the whole the Lower River Region except in Mansakonko,” Lawyer Touray stated.